When my companies were acquired in 2018, I ended up making some money. Prior to that, 99% of my “wealth” was illiquid shares of my startups.

 Kubera ensures that nothing falls between the cracks.
 All the information on your wealth is transferred smoothly.
 Other critical information like debt and insurance is also available side-by-side.

 Disclaimer: This article does not constitute legal advice or recommendations and should not be relied upon as such.
 It only talks about the author’s experiences and his opinions based on his situations.
 Kubera doesn't replace your Will.
-Kubera helps you safely transfer up to date information about your wealth and other important documents to the beneficiary.
+Kubera helps you safely transfer up-to-date information about your wealth to the beneficiary.
 You may still need a Will and Beneficiary Nominations for your bank and investment accounts, based on your situation, for your beneficiaries to legally get access to them.
 Appropriate legal advice from an expert should be obtained in actual situations.